innneang/obsidian-readavocado-sync/README.md

 # Readavocado Sync Plugin

-This is a plugin automatically export your [Readavocado](https://readavocado.com) highlights into your Obsidian vault.
+This plugin automatically export your [Readavocado](https://readavocado.com) highlights into your Obsidian vault.

 # Usage
 - Install the Readavocado Sync Plugin